skarati/Batch-Binary-Kummer-BBK251/README.md

 # Batch-Binary-Kummer-BBK251
 #Implementor: Sabyasachi Karati

-The base implementation is the the software BBE251 which is available at the following site:
+The base implementation is the software BBE251 which is available at the following site:

 https://binary.cr.yp.to/edwards.html